 Even a quick hello will let your colleagues know you’re thinking of them, which helps them feel valued.

 Set an intention about what exactly you need to communicate, and then express that concisely.
-Clear messaging is vital from leaders, especially now.
+Clear messaging from leaders is vital, especially now.

 Your direct reports can benefit from just feeling listened to, research has found.
 In order to achieve this, try perception checking, where you make sure you heard someone correctly.
 For example: “I hear you say you are unclear on your top priority.”